seL4/camkes-tool/docs/index.md

 TARGETS := pythagoras.cdl
 ADL := pythagoras.camkes

-Client_CFILES := components/Client/src/*.c \
+Client_CFILES := components/Client/src/*.c
-                 ${MathIface_EXPORT_HFILES}
+Client_HFILES := ${MathIface_EXPORT_HFILES}

 include ${PWD}/tools/camkes/camkes.mk
 ```

 #### Example involving Custom Port Type

+The example in this section will demonstrate defining a custom type
-To motivate this example, the above example will be extended to include
+for a port in a global component.
+To motivate this example, the previous
+example will be extended to include a method which computes the nth
-a method which computes the nth complex roots of unity for an argument `n`.
-For
+complex roots of unity for an argument `n` - an operation which results
-each positive integer `n`, there are `n` complex numbers which when raised to
+in `n` values.
+For each positive integer `n`, the nth roots of unity are the
-the power of `n`, result in a value of 1.
-A port will be used to store the result
+`n` complex numbers which, when raised to the power of `n`, result in a value of 1.
-of this computation.
+A port will be used to pass the results of this operation from the `Math`
+global component to the `Client` component.

 A header file defining complex numbers, and a struct containing an array of
 complex numbers, will be added to the Math component.
 Note that unlike in the
-previous example, ports do note have a corresponding .camkes file.
+procedure in the previous example, ports do not have a corresponding .camkes file.
 Thus,
 header files defining port types are placed in component directories instead of
 interface directories.